Ticketpark/api-docs/docs/webhooks/webhooks.md

 ```

 ## Tickets of booking cancelled
-When tickets within a confirmed booking are deleted (without cancelling the rest of the booking), the following message will be sent to your webhook url:
+When tickets within a confirmed booking are deleted (without cancelling the rest of the booking), the following message will be sent as POST request to your webhook url:

 ```